dugnadctf/fiskebot/README.md

 ## How to Use

-> The main use for eptbot is to easily set up a CTF for your discord server to play as a team.
+> The main use for fiskebot is to easily set up a CTF for your discord server to play as a team.
 The following commands listed are probably going to be used the most.

 - `!help` Display the main help commands.